Challenging the comments of Jews for Judaism

 Now, let's take a look at "the big picture": The Bible tells us that it wasn't ALL Jews, but a small faction who were responsible for Yeshua's death.
 There were basically four groups of Jews during Yeshua's time: (1) The Pharisees (priests) and their (2) Jewish followers; (3) zealots, who wanted to overthrow Rome; and (4) the Apostles.
 The power-hungry Pharisees - who were leading the Jews astray, and were way off God's track with their rabbinic thoughts and ideas - were the very people responsible for Yeshua's crucifixion.
 The irony is, unbeknownst to them, through their actions, they were also responsible for bringing their people back on track!

 So, rather than being upset about the Brit Chadasha's supposed condemnation of the Jews, try to view it as a positive thing: Not only are the Jews YHWH's Chosen, but they were also preordained by God to bring about the redemption of the entire world!
 The murder of Yeshua was supposed to occur.
-Without His death on the stake, His purpose on earth would have been meaningless.
-He was preordained to be the Final Sin Offering (he martyred himself, against which there is NO Torah prohibition!), and someone had to set the proverbial wheels in motion.
+Without His death on the stake, his purpose on earth would have been meaningless.
+He was preordained to martyr himself (against which there is NO Torah prohibition!), and someone had to set the proverbial wheels in motion.
 YHWH chose YOU - the JEWS - to fulfill His prophecies about the Messiah!

 The world needs to thank you - not condemn you - for that.
-God said that every knee will bow to Him (Isaiah 45:23-25; Phillipians 2:10-11).
+God said that every knee will bow to Yeshua when he returns (Isaiah 45:23-25; Phillipians 2:10-11).
 This includes every Jew, every Christian, everyone of any "religious" denomination or cult, and even the unbelievers of the world.
-YHWH is God; He revealed Himself as Yeshua HaMaschiyach who became the Final Sin Sacrifice/Offering so that man could have eternal life.
-No more animal sin sacrifices required!
+Thanks to him, no more animal sin sacrifices required!
 Whether or not you choose to believe that is up to you....

 Question: According to the New Testament, should all of Christianity be condemned because some that profess to be Christians have perpetrated horrific crimes in the name of Jesus?